-The following list provides students with some specific descriptions of behavioral expectations in our middle school: Wearing a mask and respecting all routines that contribute to the health and safety of our community will be expected of all students.
+The following list provides students with some specific descriptions of behavioral expectations in our middle school:

 - Be honest even when it is uncomfortable for you. - Make eye contact when speaking with students and adults. - Be courteous looking for opportunities to greet friends, adults, and strangers on the hall, open doors for others, and help those who may be carrying an extra load. - Develop the habit of introducing yourself to individuals who may not know you. - Adhere to our cell phone policy. - Respect and follow expectations regarding places where students are allowed to be on campus. - Dress neatly and appropriately for school and all of its activities avoiding clothes that are revealing, ragged, unsafe, or disruptive. - Practice good hygiene. - Be punctual and reliable. - Take the time to get to know others before making judgments. - Avoid saying something about another person that you would not say directly to that person. - Be an encourager of others. - Apologize when you realize you have hurt someone. - Take good care of all by keeping our school clean, caring for yourself and your belongings, and making the most of the opportunities you have to learn and to serve others and our community. - Refrain from physical or verbal aggression with the intent to hurt another student. - Respond positively to correction and constructive criticism. - Enhance the learning of others by contributing actively to class discussions, appreciating your gifts and the gifts of others, and by working hard.